franck-gaspoz/CommandLine.NetCore/README.md

 # Versions history

 `1.0.6` - 01/11/2023
-- fix MAJOR buf in command options parsing.
+- fix MAJOR bug in command options parsing.
 Were not recongnized correctly
+- doc update

 `1.0.5` - 01/05/2023
 - fix nupkg: adding the package to a project now deploy files Config/appSettings.core.json, LICENSE.md, README.md, assets/ascii-icon.png in your project.
 These files are configured as 'Content' and are deployed in the `bin` folder.